superdrdood/veizy11ty/posts/2021/03/furlough-funtimes/index.md

   - "Furlough projects"
 layout: layouts/post.njk
 coverImage: "furloughHeader.jpg"
+excerpt: "I’ve done a whole bunch of projects over the past months, please enjoy this exciting look at them."
 ---
 Hi veizy.com!

 I haven't used you in forever, and again I've forgotten to turn off auto-renew, so I have to try and make use of you.